patnaikshekhar/LightningDesignSystemComponents/documentation/pill.md

 # Pill Component

 Within a form control, a pill represents an existing item in a database, as opposed to user-generated freeform text.
+A pill triggers a onRemove event when the close button is clicked.
+A pill can have an icon or a avatar.

 ## Attributes
 - label (String) - Label of pill